UCLA Samueli COVID-19 Information

 Q: I feel that I’m being targeted based on my race and ethnic background due to the outbreak of COVID-19, what should I do?

 A: UCLA Samueli is deeply committed to providing an equitable, diverse and inclusive learning environment.
 We ask that anyone who experiences a bias incident to report it to us by completing a UCLA Incident of Bias Reporting Form so we can take action.
-Resources to report electronic abuse, including UCPD, can be found here.
+Learn how to report electronic abuse.

 Q: Why might referring to COVID-19 or the coronavirus by a particular geographic location be offensive?